Introduction to general relativity: Physical consequences

 In 1907, Einstein was still eight years away from completing the general theory of relativity.
 Nonetheless, he was able to make a number of novel, testable predictions that were based on his starting point for developing his new theory: the equivalence principle.

 The first new effect is the gravitational frequency shift of light.
 Consider two observers aboard an accelerating rocket-ship.
-Aboard such a ship, there is a natural concept of "up" and "down": the direction in which the ship accelerates is "up", and unattached objects accelerate in the opposite direction, falling "downward".
+Aboard such a ship, there is a natural concept of "up" and "down": the direction in which the ship accelerates is "up", and free-floating objects accelerate in the opposite direction, falling "downward".
 Assume that one of the observers is "higher up" than the other.
-When the lower observer sends a light signal to the higher observer, the acceleration causes the light to be red-shifted, as may be calculated from special relativity; the second observer will measure a lower frequency for the light than the first.
+When the lower observer sends a light signal to the higher observer, the acceleration of the ship causes the light to be red-shifted, as may be calculated from special relativity; the second observer will measure a lower frequency for the light than the first sent out.
 Conversely, light sent from the higher observer to the lower is blue-shifted, that is, shifted towards higher frequencies.
 Einstein argued that such frequency shifts must also be observed in a gravitational field.
 This is illustrated in the figure at left, which shows a light wave that is gradually red-shifted as it works its way upwards against the gravitational acceleration.
 This effect has been confirmed experimentally, as described below.

 This gravitational frequency shift corresponds to a gravitational time dilation: Since the "higher" observer measures the same light wave to have a lower frequency than the "lower" observer, time must be passing faster for the higher observer.
-Thus, time runs more slowly for observers who are lower in a gravitational field.
+Thus, time runs more slowly for observers the lower they are in a gravitational field.

 It is important to stress that, for each observer, there are no observable changes of the flow of time for events or processes that are at rest in his or her reference frame.
 Five-minute-eggs as timed by each observer's clock have the same consistency; as one year passes on each clock, each observer ages by that amount; each clock, in short, is in perfect agreement with all processes happening in its immediate vicinity.
 It is only when the clocks are compared between separate observers that one can notice that time runs more slowly for the lower observer than for the higher.
 This effect is minute, but it too has been confirmed experimentally in multiple experiments, as described below.

-In a similar way, Einstein predicted the gravitational deflection of light: in a gravitational field, light is deflected downward.
+In a similar way, Einstein predicted the gravitational deflection of light: in a gravitational field, light is deflected downward, to the center of the gravitational field.
 Quantitatively, his results were off by a factor of two; the correct derivation requires a more complete formulation of the theory of general relativity, not just the equivalence principle.